Loading...

 Skin biopsy (private) Varies; typically add-on to consult Partially covered at accredited public hospitals; out-of-pocket at private clinics

-Exchange rates used: GHS 15 = USD 1; GHS 19 = GBP 1; GHS 2.1 = RMB 1 (approximate, early 2026).
-Verify current rates via the Bank of Ghana or XE.com before any transaction.
-(Use our Currency Converter for Up to Date Numbers)
+Exchange rates based on Bank of Ghana interbank rates for March 2026: GHS 10.82 = USD 1; GHS 14.51 = GBP 1; GHS 1.49 = RMB 1 (approximately).
+Verify current rates via the Bank of Ghana (bog.gov.gh) before any transaction.
+GHS pricing has moved materially since 2025 and should be confirmed directly with each clinic.

 How Payment Works in Practice

 Most Ghanaians pay for dermatology through a combination of NHIS, private health insurance, and cash.
-NHIS covers outpatient consultations and review, as well as basic treatments dispensed at accredited pharmacies.
-However, anything beyond a standard consultation — phototherapy, cosmetic treatments, biopsies in private settings, or branded medication not on the NHIS formulary — will typically require out-of-pocket payment.
+NHIS covers outpatient consultations and review at accredited public facilities, as well as basic treatments dispensed at accredited pharmacies.
+However, many of Ghana’s premium private hospitals and specialist clinics either do not accept NHIS or integrate it only partially — a pattern documented in a 2025 investigation by The Fourth Estate.
+For insured patients, this means public teaching hospitals remain the most reliable route for NHIS-covered dermatology care.
+Anything beyond a standard consultation — phototherapy, cosmetic treatments, biopsies in private settings, or branded medication not on the NHIS formulary — will typically require out-of-pocket payment regardless of where you are seen.

 Private insurers such as Glico and Clico reimburse partial costs at accredited facilities.
 Clinics like Rabito and Impact explicitly list their insurance partners on their websites, which is worth checking before your first visit.
 For the uninsured, costs at private clinics can add up quickly for repeat visits or treatment courses.